SwedbankPay/developer.swedbankpay.com/products/index.md

 %}

 {% include card-extended.html
-  title='Single Payment'
+  title='Instrument Mode'
   no_icon=true
   button_content=""
-  text="Single Payment is tailored for merchants who already have their own payment menu and use multiple PSPs for different payment instruments.
+  text="Instrument Mode is tailored for merchants who already have their own payment menu and use multiple PSPs for different payment instruments.
 This product offering enables seamless integration with our PSP's API, allowing businesses to expand their payment options without disrupting their existing payment infrastructure.
-By adopting the Single Payment solution, merchants can streamline payment processing and enhance their customers' payment experience across different channels." button_type='primary' button_alignment='align-self-end' to='/products/singlepayment'
+By adopting the Instrument Mode solution, merchants can streamline payment processing and enhance their customers' payment experience across different channels." button_type='primary' button_alignment='align-self-end' to='/products/instrumentmode'
 %}